Safi222/5G-Layer-2-Software-Implementation/README.md

-Below is an improved and complete version of your README.md, styled and formatted for GitHub:

----

 # 5G Layer-2 Software Implementation

 This repository contains a modular implementation of key Layer-2 components for 5G networks.
 The project simulates the behavior of 5G protocols at the data link layer, including packet generation, header and payload processing, segmentation, reassembly, scheduling, and multiplexing.
 This implementation serves as a platform for understanding and testing 5G NR (New Radio) protocols.